 Householders won't be banned from disposing of WEEE in their bin but the WEEE regulations will see a network of collection points for WEEE established and householders should find it easier to recycle their old equipment.
 This may be through improved local authority civic amenity (CA) sites or new take-back facilities provided by retailers.
 New arrangements are operating now.

 Householders are now covered by the Duty of Care and must ensure they only pass their waste to a Registered Waste Carrier or other approved person.

 The WEEE Regulations require retailers:

-CCL customers are able to return WEEE free of charge, by either returning the goods to our store or by enquiring about our collection service, if it is being replaced by CCL with new equivalent EEE.
+CCL customers are able to return WEEE free of charge - please enquire about our collection service, if it is being replaced by CCL with new equivalent EEE.

 Under the Waste Batteries and Accumulators Regulations, CCL operate a battery take back scheme for all portable waste batteries.

 Customers whom wish to dispose of old batteries (i.e. laptop batteries) may return them to the CCL Technical Counter for collection and recycling via BatteryBack PLC.